atomb/secdev18-saw/slides/saw-tutorial.md

 * Can have multiple previously-verified facts about one function

+    * For example, different array sizes

+    * Used only for the top level of Salsa20

 # Sidebar: Array Sizes and Looping

 * With the current version of SAW, programs must be \alert{finite}